Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 What Is Tallow?

 Tallow is a type of rendered fat derived from suet.
-The process of rendering is the melting and simmering of suet to separate the solid components from the liquid fat.
+The rendering process includes melting and simmering suet to separate the solid components from the liquid fat.

 Learn More: A Low-Carb Diet: Your Free Beginner Guide